Anthony J. Pennings, PhD

 © ALL RIGHTS RESERVED

-AnthonybwAnthony J. Pennings, Ph.D. is Professor at the Department of Technology and Society, State University of New York, Korea.
-From 2002-2012 he was on the faculty of New York University.
-Previously, he taught at Hannam University in South Korea, Marist College in New York, Victoria University in New Zealand, and St. Edwards University in Austin, Texas where he keeps his American home.
-He spent 9 years as a Fellow at the East-West Center in Honolulu, Hawaii.
+AnthonybwAnthony J. Pennings, Ph.D., is a Professor at the Department of Technology and Society, State University of New York, Korea.
+From 2002 to 2012, he was on the faculty of New York University.
+Previously, he taught at Marist College in New York and Victoria University in New Zealand.
+He lives in Austin, Texas and has taught in the MBA program at St. Edwards University.
+He was also a Fellow at the East-West Center in Honolulu, Hawaii.

 Comments